Introduction

 Lists

 Lists are used to represent groups of objects.
-Like objects, in order to properly use their methods and vars, they must be declared of type /list
+Like objects, in order to properly use their methods and vars, they must be declared of type /list.

 var/list/L // list reference